julianobarbosa/zabbix-lab/README.md

       dvdarias/docker-hoster
   ```
 - Start the project with docker-compose

   ```sh
   $ docker-compose up -d
   ```
-- Grafana already comes with configured plugin and datasources for Zabbix and for postgres database of Zabbix

 - **Note** that docker **will not use 'localhost'** so, do not use that 'localhost' hostname to configure PGAdmin to PostgreSQL and Mailhog.
 To do this configuration, look at hostname option for each container, inside docker-compose.yml file.

 # About Zabbix